SIMON BERGER

 ©Jessica Zufferli

-City of Paris in Collaboration with Agence DS — Tosca
+City of Paris — Tosca

 After a solo exhibition at the Museo del Vetro in Murano, the creation of the portrait of Kamala Harris exhibited at the Lincoln Museum in Washington, and a vibrant tribute to the British writer Aldous Huxley at the Museo Municipale in Sansepolcro, it is opposite the Opéra Comique in Paris, one of France's oldest theatrical and musical institutions, that Simon Berger is installing his new creation.